 It appears that the practice of only sampling with Deep Argo floats on descent is inconsistent with the spirit of the OneArgo array.
 This will mean that Deep floats are not equivalent to Core floats.
 Core floats report profile data within 24 hours of measurement.
 However, when Deep floats perform 10-day missions and only sample on descent, they report data 10-11 days after measurement.
 This renders Deep floats - at least the shallow measurements from Deep floats - irrelevant to operational systems that typically use data from T-3 days until present.
-With the current mode of operation, data from Deep floats will not be assimilated into operational models.
-Shifting the Argo design from ~4000 Core floats to 2700 Core, 1200 Deep, and 1000 BGC floats will effectively mean that the array of floats for operational applications will be diminished to 3700 floats.
+With the current mode of operation, data from Deep floats to 2700 Core, 1200 Deep, and 1000 BGC floats will effectively mean that the array of floats for operational applications will be diminished to 3700 floats.
 If that is acceptable to the AST, then it is suggested that this implication is clearly explained to the operational community.